 Written by Carol Harrison

+If raw broccoli and dip is not your thing, I promise this will be.
 Did you know?
-The fat in the aioli helps you to absorb the vitamin A and K in the broccoli?
-Check out the other tasty ideas for using leftover aioli listed with the recipe.
+The fat in the aioli helps you to absorb vitamins A and K from the broccoli?
+Check out the other tasty ideas listed for using leftover aioli.

 I sure hope I’ve sparked a new idea for enjoying broccoli.
 Kindly share your ideas here too.